NextCenturyCorporation/AIDA-Interchange-Format/README.md

 * The Python code is not runnable until we release a few internal utilities it uses, which can be done as soon as anyone lets us know they want to try it out.
 * The Python code writes only to document-shattered Turtle files.

+# Legal Stuff

+This material is based on research sponsored by DARPA under agreement number FA8750-18- 2-0014.
+The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.

+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA or the U.S. Government.